jhdivinterview/jhdivinterview/README.md

 ### Hi there 👋

+Interview assignment

+Requirements
+1. Host the project on a public git repository
+2. Make the webpage and its components using ReasonReact
+3. Show a header that contains “Name: YourName”
+4. Show 9 random colored squares.

 <!--
 **jhdivinterview/jhdivinterview** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.